-Courtney decides to use Iron Man's Repulsor Blast against Marco's Baron Zemo.
-First Courtney checks to make sure Zemo is in range of the attack.
-Repulsor Blast has Range 4.
-Since Zemo's base is within the length of the Range 4 tool from Iron Man, he can be targeted by the attack.
-There is nothing between the characters, so Iron Man has LOS to Zemo.
+Courtney decides to use Captain Marvel, Cosmic Avenger's Photon Blast against Marco's Captain America, First Avenger.
+First Courtney checks to make sure Captain America is in Range of the attack.
+Photon Blast has a Range (\bigoplus) of 4.
+Since Captain America's base is within the length of the Range 4 Tool from Captain Marvel, he can be targeted by the attack.
+There is nothing between the characters, so Captain Marvel has LOS to Captain America.